by Dr. Bill Rawls

 MTHFR is a gene that codes for an enzyme called methylenetetrahydrofolate reductase.
 This enzyme is vital for creating 5-methyltetrahydrofolate, an essential substance for converting the amino acid homocysteine into the amino acid methionine.

 Methionine is essential for amino acid synthesis, formation of glutathione (an important intracellular antioxidant), formation of DNA, and detoxification.
-Methionine is also important for formation of SAMe, which plays a key role in metabolism of dopamine, serotonin, and melatonin.
+Methionine is also important for formation of SAMe, which plays a key role in the metabolism of dopamine, serotonin, and melatonin.
 Without this important enzyme, all these pathways are blocked.

 Testing for MTHFR mutations involves a simple blood test or DNA cheek swab that costs about $100 to $200; the blood test may be covered by insurance.
 Checking for elevations of homocysteine and RBC folate in the blood is an indirect way to check for the problem.